 There are three "weight classes" of copper.
 Each of these has its use in PCB manufacturing.

 Copper thickness is measured in ounces per square foot.
+Because copper is such a strong conductor that yields predictable amps and mils, measuring it per square inch is unnecessary.
 It makes sure that other calculations are accurate.
-Because copper is such a strong conductor that yields predictable rates of amps and mils, it is not necessary to measure it per square inch.

-Any form of copper plating that is ¼ of an ounce per square foot to 4 ounces per square foot is considered standard.
-For a long time, this was the de facto industry standard when it came to building almost any given PCB, as there was a very low risk of failure when using it to plate a PCB.
+This was the de facto industry standard for building almost any given PCB for a long time, as there was a shallow risk of failure when using it to plate a PCB.

-Still using standard copper today, and in many cases, if a particular size of copper is not specified, many distributors of materials will assume that the manufacturer desires copper plating of 1.2 ounces per square foot.
+Still using standard copper today, and in many cases, if a particular size of copper is not specified, many materials distributors will assume that the manufacturer desires 1.2 ounces per square foot of copper plating.

-Copper that is 5 to 19 ounces per square foot is considered heavy copper.
-Over the years, testers and designers have been using heavy copper to experiment with their designs.
-As mentioned earlier, it is now possible to create a PCB with a heavy copper, and in many cases, it is superior to standard copper.
+Copper 5 to 19 ounces per square foot is considered heavy copper.
+Over the years, testers and designers have used heavy copper to experiment with their designs.
+As mentioned earlier, it is now possible to create a PCB with heavy copper, and in many cases, it is superior to standard copper.

-For years, this was considered risky, as most believed that copper was too strong a conductor to be plated onto a circuit board without very bad things happening.
+For years, this was considered risky, as most believed copper was too strong a conductor to be plated onto a circuit board without terrible things happening.

-Recently, this proved to be wrong, as it is still possible to lessen the amp value of the charge produced from heavy copper by exposing the copper before plating it onto a surface.
-What results is the ability to create customizable designs of copper plating onto a PCB.
+Recently, this proved wrong, as it is still possible to lessen the amp value of the charge produced from heavy copper by exposing the copper before plating it onto a surface.
+What results in the ability to create customizable designs of copper plating onto a PCB?

-It was not enough for some testers, as they decided to go one further.
-What if it were possible to possess copper that was even thicker than heavy copper, but could create lasting and powerful charges?
+It was not enough for some testers, as they decided to go further.
+What if it were possible to possess copper that was even thicker than heavy copper but could create lasting and powerful charges?

 EXTREME copper is the result of this.
-Copper that is 20 to 200 ounces per square foot is considered EXTREME copper, and naysayers over the years have considered this unthinkable to plate into any PCB.
+The copper that is 20 to 200 ounces per square foot is considered EXTREME copper, and naysayers over the years have considered this unthinkable to plate into any PCB.

-After all, even PCBs that were placed inside of even the largest electronics only needed to possess heavy copper plates at most.
+After all, even PCBs placed inside even the largest electronics only needed to possess heavy copper plates at most.

-It was the case until the 2010s, when testers discovered that it was possible to use EXTREME copper in a PCB, provided the charges they yielded were somewhat restricted.
+It was the case until the 2010s when testers discovered it possible to use EXTREME copper in a PCB, provided the charges they yielded were somewhat restricted.

-These restrictions are made possible by performing something called a “Powerlink,” which is achieved by placing at least two copper weights on the same layer of a PCB.
-While this is only possible to do on the outer layers, it did prove that it was possible to plate EXTREME copper onto a PCB.
+These restrictions are made possible by performing a "Powerlink," which is achieved by placing at least two copper weights on the same PCB layer.
+While this is only possible on the outer layers, it proved it could plate EXTREME copper onto a PCB.